feagi/feagi-core/crates/feagi-npu/burst-engine/DOCUMENTATION_REVIEW_ROARING_MIGRATION.md

 **Reviewer**: FEAGI AI Assistant
 **Status**: ✅ All Documentation Reviewed and Updated

+## Update (Dec 29, 2025): Superseded by FireLedger Architecture Rewrite

+This document describes a historical migration that preserved backward compatibility.
+FEAGI has since adopted a **no-backward-compatibility** policy for the upcoming FireLedger rewrite.

+The current source of truth for the new FireLedger design (memory + STDP, dense tracked history, additive u8 clamped LTP/LTD, per-mapping `plasticity_window`) is:

+- `feagi-core/crates/feagi-npu/burst-engine/FIRE_LEDGER_ROARING_MIGRATION.md` (top section)

 ## Executive Summary

 Comprehensive review of all documentation to identify and update any stale references to the old `Vec<u32>` Fire Ledger implementation.
 The migration to `RoaringBitmap` was completed successfully with minimal documentation impact.